 Why Should You Explore Opportunities in Journalism?

 Let me state the obvious.
 Writing a novel takes quite a while.
 If you can begin developing a following by writing articles for online magazines, that will help you develop a platform and get your name out there.
-At the Pima Writers’ Conference two years ago, agent Michael Carr (of Veritas Literary in San Francisco) told me that he sits up and takes notice when a writer has published in Slate or Salon.
+At the Pima Writers’ Conference two years ago, agent Michael Carr (of Veritas Literary in San Francisco) told me that he sits up and notices when a writer has published in Slate or Salon.
 (For more on agents and publishing, read this article.)

 While I’ve known many journalists who’ve made the leap into fiction, I know only a couple of fiction writers who’ve gone in the other direction.
 In case you decide to try your hand at nonfiction, here are a couple of things you should know.